Colour Psychology: How Colours Affect Consumer Behaviour

 Cidinha Moss

-Cidinha Moss is the founder of Moss51 Art & Design, an SEO Content Writing and Web design studio.
-She is a content writer and web builder with a background in languages, education, and entrepreneurship with years of writing, teaching, and providing effective text, images, and web designs to her clients.
+Cidinha Moss is the founder of Moss51 Art & Design, an SEO Content Writing and Web Design studio.
+She is a content writer and artist, with a background in languages, education, marketing, and entrepreneurship with years of writing, teaching, and providing effective text, images, and web designs to her clients.
 You can find her on Facebook or LinkedIn.

 Sign up for our Newsletter